PCC Minutes for 22nd June 2021 Meeting

-The PCC consists of the clergy (the Vicar and the Curate in our case) and churchwardens of the parish, together with a number of representatives of the laity who are elected at the Annual Parochial Church Meeting.
+The PCC consists of the clergy and churchwardens of the parish, together with a number of representatives of the laity who are elected at the APCM.
 The laity representatives volunteer for the role for one year and must have been listed on the parish roll for at least six months.
-Having volunteered they are then nominated and seconded at the annual Parochial Church Council meeting.
+Having volunteered they are then nominated and seconded at the Annual Parochial Church meeting.
 The vicar is the chairman and a lay member is appointed vice chairman; the PCC must meet at least four times a year, although we tend to meet every other month.

 The PCC is responsible for the financial affairs of the church and the care and maintenance of the church fabric and its contents.
 These responsibilities are actually executed by our churchwardens or other volunteers.
 The PCC also has a voice in the forms of service used by the church and may make representation to the bishop and deanery synod on matters affecting the welfare and pastoral care of the parish.
 Many of our parish post-holders are appointed by the PCC such as sidesperson, child protection representative, treasurer, chalice bearers and sacristan.